Wet 'n Wild (Las Vegas): History

-Wet 'n Wild was announced in June 1984, as a joint venture between Howard Hughes Development Corporation – part of Summa Corporation – and San Diego-based Wet 'n Wild.
+Wet 'n Wild was announced in June 1984, as a joint venture between Howard Hughes Development Corporation – part of Summa Corporation – and San Diego–based Wet 'n Wild.
 The Hughes corporation conceived the project because of the potential to expand the local tourism market through family entertainment, and the Las Vegas Convention and Visitors Authority believed that the water park would appeal to families visiting Las Vegas.
 Hughes chose a water park theme as the company did not want to compete against southern California's Disneyland and Knott's Berry Farm theme parks, as many Las Vegas tourists were residents of southern California.
 The concept of a water park in Las Vegas was also considered ideal because of the city's dry and hot weather.
 Construction on the 27-acre park was underway by October 1984.
 It was built on the Las Vegas Strip, between the Sahara and El Rancho hotel-casinos.

 Wet 'n Wild opened on May 18, 1985, after $14 million was spent on construction.
 The park included three turbine engines capable of creating rolling four-foot waves in a 170-foot pool.
 The park also featured a 17,000-square-foot surf lagoon containing 500,000 gallons of water, ranging in depth from eight feet to two inches.
 The surf lagoon was a main attraction, as well as a 76-foot-high water slide known as the Der Stuka, located along Las Vegas Boulevard on the property's west end, south of the Sahara.
+A capsule known as the Bomb Bay was eventually added atop the Der Stuka.
+The Bomb Bay required people to push a button, which opened the floor beneath them, plummeting riders to the slide approximately 20 feet below.

 Wet 'n Wild was the latest Las Vegas effort to appeal to visiting families.
 The park proved to be successful in its early months.
 Approximately 500,000 people were expected to visit the water park during its first year.
 By June 1986, park attendance had increased 19.7 percent from the previous year.
-A capsule known as the Bomb Bay was eventually added atop the Der Stuka.
-The Bomb Bay required people to push a button, which opened the floor beneath them, plummeting riders to the slide approximately 20 feet below.
+In 1992, Wet 'n Wild added the Black Hole, an enclosed water tube ride with a space age theme.

 In 1993, the park was sued by Russell Beatty, a man who suffered temporary paralysis after his neck was broken in three areas.
 Beatty had been waiting for his son at the bottom of the Hydro Blaster water slide and was struck by a 275-pound man.
 Beatty alleged that lifeguards allowed the man to go down the slide too soon, resulting in the injury.